Fix: Windows 11 Bluetooth Device Is Paired but Not Connected

 - Scroll down to Bluetooth, then click on the Run button.

 If you are still experiencing this issue even after applying the above fixes, then it might be a proximity issue.
 Your PC may not be detecting Bluetooth devices.
-It is important to bear in mind that you need to be as close as possible to your Windows 11 device for your Bluetooth device to pair successfully.
+It is important to remember that you need to be as close as possible to your Windows 11 device for your Bluetooth device to pair successfully.

 Let us know whether you have been able to solve this issue in the comments section below.